Dambola/LAM/README.md

 # LAM
 ## Description
-This is a web application for Worship Bands to manage the songs and other things.
+This is a web application for Worship Bands to manage the songs and other things.<br>
 LAM means Louvor Agape Montese.

 ## Team
 This is a development of ProjectNogueira - Daniel Nogueira Rebouças

 ## Language
-Python 3.6
+Python 3.6<br>
-Flask for web service and Flask-Restful-Api for api service.
+Flask for web service and Flask-Restful-Api for api service.<br>
-Quasar Framework
+Quasar Framework<br>
-Mysql 8.0
+Mysql 8.0<br>
 Docker

 ## Main Features